skip to content

 Our vision is of a country with the digital foundations to support everyone's participation in democratic life.

 Established in 2010 to collect information on the candidates running in that year's general election, Democracy Club was registered as a Community Interest Company in 2015.
-Since then we have covered every major UK election, and now run the national online polling station finder and candidate database.
-A data supplier to the Electoral Commission since 2017, we have also worked with local and national government across all four UK nations.
+We now run a national online polling station finder and candidate database, serving election information to millions of UK voters earch year.

 In our short history we have transformed the accessibility of UK elections.
 We've opened up the online civic space, providing non-partisan platforms which enable citizens to scrutinise, evaluate, and engage directly with their politicians and candidates.
 We've delivered personalised election information to well over ten million people since 2018.
 In a world which is increasingly concerned about the effect of the internet on democracy, we're using digital and data to inform and empower.
-Read our current organisational strategy.

-Working alongside other organisations is at the core of what we do.
-Our tools are used widely across UK civil society, from student unions and civic education organisations, through to technology and social and traditional media companies.
-During 2019 we sent 218m notifications in partnership with Facebook, Instagram, Twitter, and SnapChat to remind people to vote.
+Our tools are used widely across UK civil society, from student unions and civic education organisations through to social media companies.
 We've also enabled groups supporting the most marginalised to get their members engaged and voting, such as migrants, Roma and Travellers, and people with learning disabilities and autism.
-Furthermore, by making data on elections more freely available we've enabled high-quality research and journalism - for example, The Times and the Fawcett Society have recently used our data to shine a light on the 'glacial' progress of gender and age diversity among election candidates.
+Our candidate data is free to download, and our postcode lookup can be accessed via an API, allowing other organisations to build their own tools.

 Democracy Club is widely regarded as a core infrastructure project within the UK democracy sector.